manku777/Serverless-ETL-BI-on-AWS/README.md

 ## Questions/Challenges
+- Challenge: How to maintain the updated data in redshift which of the last 3 month - creating the staging table and final table, performed mapping...
+- Challenge: I had to run glue job manually on hourly basis so that I can take data from S3 and load into Redshift.
+So to automate this was challenging but I did that by using the lambda function
 - Why not stored historical data in Redhshift directly?
 There are many issue while debugging if we stored directly to RS, that's why using S3
 - Why not done incremental copy of RDS MYSQL TO S3 in historical data dump?
 Because of the sync issue
 - The funnel data file column 'timestamp' was in string format, so converted into timestamp in local(Jupyter).
 Extracted the 'year' and 'month from the eventtimestamp column and created two new columns i.e. year and month respectively and done partition on both columns